Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: A cost-effective approach for achievable elimination scenarios

 \section{A cost-effective approach for achievable elimination scenarios}

-In this section, it is assumed that $s(A(\mu_1+\rho, a + \gamma x^\infty_s(\rho_s)) )<0$, so that the wild population can be driven to elimination by strong enough action (see \Cref{s(A)><0}).
-For fixed additional mortality rates $\rho_i, \rho_{s,i}$, we build a cost-efficient strategy with respect to the sterile insect release rates to achieve elimination, while minimising a certain control cost.
+In this section, it is assumed that $s\big(A(a + \gamma x^\infty_s)\big)<0$, so that the wild population can be driven to elimination for sufficiently large $\overline{\Lambda}$-admissible release rates (see \Cref{s(A)><0_chap3}).
+We build a cost-efficient strategy to achieve elimination, while minimising a certain control cost.
 Here, this cost is taken as a weighted sum of the sterile insect release rates $\Lambda_i$, but the results presented below apply equally to the minimisation of any other convex, increasing and coercive function of $\Lambda$.
-Notice that the optimisation problem consisting in optimising over the additional mortality rates $\rho_i$ has already been studied in \cite{bliman2024feasibility}, where control relies exclusively on these mortality terms, without release of sterile insects, and optimisation with respect to both $\rho$ and $\Lambda$ is a convex problem.
+Notice that a related optimisation problem consisting of optimising over additional mortality rates has been studied in \cite{bliman2024feasibility}.

-We first introduce the minimisation problem and its solvablility properties (\Cref{minsol}) and address a monotonicity property of the solutions with respect to the parameter $a$ (\Cref{f_a_decrease}).
+We first introduce the minimisation problem and its solvability properties (\Cref{minsol}) and address a monotonicity property of the solutions with respect to the Allee parameter $a$ (\Cref{f_a_decrease}).
 Then, in order to solve numerically the problem, we provide in \Cref{gradprobleme} a formula for the gradient of the problem’s constraint, which relies on an explicit expression for the gradient of the stability modulus of an irreducible Metzler matrix with respect to its diagonal elements.